McDonaghMichael/Wordpress-Call-Now-Button/README.md

 ## Features

 - Adds a "Call now" button to the bottom of phone screens.
-- Customizable button text, phone number, colors, width, height, padding, and margin.
+- Customizable button text, phone number, colors, width, height, padding, margin, font size, and z-index.
 - Simple and easy-to-use settings page to configure the button appearance.
 - Enqueues the necessary JavaScript and CSS files for the button.
 - Fully responsive design for mobile devices.